-Isabel Fernandez (Ballet, Strengthening and Stretching) began her training at The Dancer’s Studio of Warwick at an early age under the direction of Lucinda Henry.
+Isabel Fernandez (Ballet, Conditioning) began her training at The Dancer’s Studio of Warwick at an early age under the direction of Lucinda Henry.
 She supplemented her training with study at Ballet Academy East as well as numerous other prestigious schools such as Central Pennsylvania Youth Ballet and Santa Cruz Ballet for their intensive summer program.
 She was also invited to work with Katrina Killian of the New York City Ballet in private lessons.
 She graduated from Purchase College Conservatory of Dance with a ballet concentration, and immediately began performing with multiple dance companies and creative artists in New York City such as, the Staten Island Ballet, LaneCoArts and Alpha Omega Theatrical Dance Company.
 She performed in the Reverb Festival in 2007 with LaneCoArts.
 She began taking classes at Steps on Broadway at this time with instructors like Nancy Bielski among others, who guided her and helped her to improve

 considerably, both technically and athletically.
 Later, she began performing with Eryc Taylor Dance company with whom she performed leading roles such as the duet Inside/Out.
 She has taught ballet throughout her career as a performing artist and holds a 200 hr yoga certification from Three Sisters Yoga, as well as a Lakshmi Voelker Chair Yoga Certification in March 2014.